Jump back to chapter selection.

 χ=1VkBT{M^z2M^z2}

-using Sect.9.4.
-Moreover, g=2 and s=±1.
+using results from the section on Observables in Second Quantisation.
+Moreover, g=2 and s=±1 (representing eigenvalues for spin up/down components).
 First we calculate the magnetisation in zero magnetic field,

 Now we turn to